-Coach Tanaka holds the highest coaching licenses in the United States, the US Soccer Federation National "A" License, The NSCAA "Premier" Diploma and the USSF National Youth License.
-She has coached at the youth, club, high school and community college level to great success in Southern California and winning Championships at the Club, High School, Community College, and ODP levels over her 25+ years of coaching.
+Coach Tanaka holds the highest coaching licenses in the United States, the United States Soccer Federation National (USSF) "A" License, the United Soccer Coaches/NSCAA "Premier" Diploma and the USSF National Youth License.
+She has coached at the youth, club, high school and community college level to great success in Southern California and winning Championships at the Club, High School, Community College, state and regional ODP levels over her 33 years of coaching.
 Entering this 2019 season Tanaka has 1,988 career wins as a head coach at all levels.
 Tanaka recorded her 100th community college win in 2016 to clinch the South Coast Conference Championship.

 She has trained and coached dozens of players who have gone onto play at major University Soccer programs across the nation.
-In addition she has coached CIF-SS Players of the Year, NSCAA high school All Americans, collegiate All Americans, WUSA and WPS All Stars, WPS Rookie of the Year, and players who have played professionally overseas and players who have played for the US National Teams in Olympic and World Cup competition.
-In her first seven years at Rio Hondo 54 players have been recognized as All-Foothill Conference athletes, four have been named the Foothill Conference MVP by the Conference coaches, one NSCAA Scholar-All-American and three players have been the Rio Hondo Female Athlete of the year.
-In those seven years 90% of Rio Hondo Sophomores have transferred to universities or accepted into a professional program such as a nursing RN program.
-Many of these players are receiving athletic or academic scholarships and continuing their soccer careers.
+In addition she has coached CIF-SS Players of the Year, NSCAA high school All Americans, collegiate All Americans, NWSL, WUSA and WPS All Stars, WPS Rookie of the Year, MAC Hermann Award winners, players who have played professionally overseas, players who have played for the Mexican National Team, and US National Team in Olympic and World Cup competition.

-Jennifer has been a staff and age group head coach for the Region IV –ODP/Olympic Development Program (representing the 14 western states) program, working there since 2003 and previous to that coached for Cal South's ODP program for many years.
-At the club level she has coached for the Irvine Strikers, So Cal Infinity, NHB FC and the San Diego Surf.
+Tanaka has been a staff and age group head coach for the Region IV –ODP/Olympic Development Program (representing the 14 western states) program, working there since 2003 and previous to that coached for Cal South's ODP program for many years.
+At the club level, she has coached for the Irvine Strikers, So Cal /Cerritos Infinity, NHB FC and the San Diego Surf.

 She coached high school for 5 years at Chadwick School winning 2 CIF-SS Girl's Soccer Championships, 3 Prep League Championships and was named the CIF-SS Coach of the Year twice in 2004 and 2005.
 Her overall record during this 5 year span was 82-13-15 with an impressive 56 shutouts and 320 goals scored.